International Workshop on Networked AI Systems

 The goal of this workshop is to bring together researchers and practitioners working on the design, implementation, and deployment of AI systems in networked environments.
 The workshop aims to provide a forum for discussing the latest research and development in this field, as well as for sharing practical experiences and case studies.

 By bringing together experts from academia and industry, the workshop aims to foster collaboration and to promote the development of new ideas and research directions in this field.
-The workshop is co-located with ACM MobiSys 2025 and will be held as an in-person event in Anaheim (California, US).
+The workshop is co-located with ACM MobiSys 2026 and will be held as an in-person event in Cambridge (United Kingdom).
 We invite submissions of original research papers, as well as papers describing practical experiences, case studies, and tutorials.

 Topics of interest include, but are not limited to: